sebastianbergmann/phpunit-documentation-english/src/database.rst

 From the previous example it isn't obvious how you would specify an empty table.
 You can insert a tag with no attributes with the name of the empty table.
-A flat xml file for an empty guestbook table would then look like:
+A flat XML file for an empty guestbook table would then look like:

 .. code-block:: bash